 Keycards are mostly used to restrict employees from accessing unauthorized locations within the office.
 For example, every access point in your office will have a keycard sensor that only allows people carrying authorized keycards to enter.

 However, keycards can’t show you whether your employees are actually tending to their work or just idling at their workstations.
 Additionally, it doesn’t help with remote work monitoring.

 B. Biometric Terminals

 Biometric terminals are great for companies that demand very high levels of security.
-These systems have either fingerprint or iris scanners on doors that lead to restricted areas.
+These systems either have fingerprint or iris scanners on doors that lead to restricted areas.

 They’re better than keycards at security since they’re less susceptible to data breaches and theft.
 However, you can only use them to keep employees out of restricted areas.

-4. GPS Tracking
+5. GPS Tracking

 Do you have employees that regularly go out to the field as part of their job?

-GPS tracking helps businesses keep track of employees who are always out on the field —like construction engineers or delivery drivers.
+GPS tracking helps businesses keep track of employees who are always out on the field, like construction engineers or delivery drivers.

 But there are certain limitations when it comes to GPS tracking.